PHP

 If your site is set up correctly at Kinsta, you shouldn’t run into a memory limit error.
 If you see this error, we recommend checking your WordPress settings to make sure it hasn’t been accidentally set too low.

-If you’re on one of Kinsta’s Business plans and want to increase a site’s PHP memory limit, you can purchase a PHP memory limit add-on.
-The PHP memory limit add-on increases the memory limit from 256MB to 512MB at a cost of $50 per site per month.
+If you want to increase a site’s PHP memory limit, you can purchase a PHP memory limit add-on.
+This add-on increases the memory limit from 256MB to 512MB at a cost of $50 per site per month.

 To check your current PHP memory limit for WordPress, log in to your site’s WordPress dashboard and navigate to Tools > Site Health.